2018 Toronto shooting

-The 2018 Toronto shooting, known locally as the Danforth shooting, was a mass shooting that occurred on Danforth Avenue in the Greektown neighbourhood of Toronto, Ontario, Canada on the night of July 22, 2018.
+A mass shooting occurred on Danforth Avenue in the Greektown neighbourhood of Toronto, Ontario, Canada on the night of July 22, 2018.
 Faisal Hussain killed two people and wounded thirteen using a Smith & Wesson M&P .40-calibre handgun.
 He died by suicide after a shootout with Toronto Police Service (TPS) officers.
-Despite a year long investigation, authorities were unable to determine a motive for the shooting.
+Despite a year-long investigation, authorities were unable to determine a motive for the shooting.
+They noted that Hussain had mental health issues and a long-time obsession with violence.